456Q/zbtprinter/README.md

 # zbtprinter
 A Cordova/Phonegap driver for Zebra bluetooth printers

-This is a fork of https://github.com/michael79bxl/zbtprinter with link-os support.
+This is a fork of https://github.com/michael79bxl/zbtprinter with link-os support added.

 - Zebra SDK Updated to v2.11.2800
 - Tested with Zebra ZQ520 (ZQ500 Series)